-- (1) We have changed our presentation of total revenue to exclude equity investment earnings.
-This change has been reflected for all periods presented and does not impact our reported net income. - (2) Includes, for the year ended December 31, 1999, \$10.1 million gain on sale of assets that is excluded from EBITDA and adjusted EBITDA for the year ended December 31, 1999. - (3) EBITDA is defined for this purpose as net income before depreciation, depletion and amortization; impairment, abandonment and other; interest and other financing costs; minority interests and income tax benefit.
-EBITDA is used as a supplemental financial measurement in the evaluation of our business and should not be considered as an alternative to net income as an indicator of our operating performance or as an alternative to cash flows from operating activities as a measure of liquidity or any other measure in accordance with generally accepted accounting principles.
-EBITDA may not be a comparable measurement among different companies. - (4) Adjusted EBITDA is defined for this purpose as EBITDA, less equity investment earnings, plus cash distributions from equity investments, and, as appropriate, other non-cash items.
-Because a significant portion of our cash flow comes from distributions from our unconsolidated joint ventures, we believe adjusted EBITDA provides additional information which may be used to better understand our operations.
+- (a) Includes, for the six months ended June 30, 2001, approximately \$3.9 million related to the impairment of our Manta Ray pipeline, reflected in asset impairment charge. - (b) Includes, for the six months ended June 30, 2001, approximately \$14.3 million related to our share of Deepwater Holdings' losses from its sale of assets reflected in earnings (loss) from unconsolidated affiliates.
+Does not include, for the pro forma as adjusted six months ended June 30, 2001, approximately \$21.0 million related to Deepwater Holdings' losses from its sales of assets, of which approximately \$14.3 million related to our share of such losses and approximately \$6.7 million related to El Paso Corporation's share of such losses. - (c) Includes, for the six months ended June 30, 2001, approximately \$11.3 million related to our losses on sales of assets reflected in gain (loss) on sales of assets.
+Includes, for the year ended December 31, 1999, approximately \$10.1 million gain related to our sale of assets. - (d) Includes, for the six months ended June 30, 2001, approximately \$25.4 million related to the make whole payment from El Paso Corporation reflected in other income. - (e) Includes, for the pro forma as adjusted six months ended June 30, 2001, approximately \$4.6 million of reduced interest expense related to the temporary repayment of our revolving bank credit facility from the proceeds received from the sale of common units in this offering and the related sale of common units to our general partner. - (f) We redeemed all of our outstanding preference units (other than Series B Preference Units) in October 2000. - (g) EBITDA is defined for this purpose as net income before (1) depreciation, depletion, and amortization; (2) asset impairment charges; (3) interest and other financing costs, net of capitalized interest; and (4) minority interests and income tax benefit.
+EBITDA is used as a supplemental financial measurement in the evaluation of our business and should not be considered as an alternative to net income as an indicator of our operating performance or as an alternative to cash flows from operating activities or other cash flow data calculated in accordance with generally accepted accounting principles or as a measure of liquidity.
+EBITDA is not calculated in accordance with generally accepted accounting principles and accordingly, it may not be a comparable measurement among different companies. - (h) Adjusted EBITDA is defined for this purpose as EBITDA, less equity investment earnings, plus cash distributions from equity investments, and, as appropriate, other cash and non-cash items and excluding gains or losses from asset sales (including a \$308 thousand gain in 2000).
+For the six months ended June 30, 2001, adjusted EBITDA also excludes the one-time payment from El Paso Corporation of \$25.4 million.
+Historically a significant portion of our cash flow has come from distributions from unconsolidated joint ventures; accordingly, we believe adjusted EBITDA provides additional information which may be used to better understand our operations.
 Adjusted EBITDA is used as a supplemental financial measurement in the evaluation of our business and should not be considered as an alternative to net income as an indicator of our operating performance or as an alternative to cash flows from operating activities as a measure of liquidity.
 Adjusted EBITDA may not be a comparable measurement among different companies.